Monique Constance, M.Ed.

 Founder

 Monique Constance, M.Ed. is a critical and creative literacy educator with a passion for transforming how literature is taught in advanced high school English classrooms.
-With over a decade as an educator, curriculum designer, and instructional leader in AP Literature and IB English A programs, Monique has worked across classrooms and districts to support teachers and gifted learners, particularly in Title I schools.
+With over a decade as an educator, curriculum designer, and instructional leader in AP Literature and IB English A programs, Monique has worked across classrooms to support teachers and gifted learners in Title I schools.

 She believes that when educators know themselves, develop an intentional literary praxis, and are a part of a community, student learning transforms.

-Monique holds a Masters of Education in Curriculum and Instruction with an emphasis on Urban Education from Texas A&M University, where she graduated summa cum laude, and a Bachelors of Arts in International Affairs and a minor in Spanish from the University of Georgia.
+She holds a Masters of Education in Curriculum and Instruction with an emphasis on Urban Education from Texas A&M University, where she graduated summa cum laude, and a Bachelors of Arts in International Affairs and a minor in Spanish from the University of Georgia.
+Monique also holds a certification in Culturally Responsive Literature Instruction from Harvard’s Graduate School of Education.

 Presentations